KayTrust/kaytrust.github.io/docs/Manuals.md

 * Device: This document supposes a user/entity accessing the contract through any **device** like a computer, mobile phone, tablet, IoT device, remote server.
 Later in this document the term *device* refers to any of the mentioned here.

-* Entity: Generally, in this document, refers to the Identity Manager administrator.

 * User: The end user who creates its identity either through the IndetityManager or direclty by deploying an instance of the proxy smart contract.

 ## Types of contracts